-Dell and Alienware unveil new laptops and All-In-One PCs | ZDNet
+Dell and Alienware unveil new laptops and all-in-one PCs | ZDNet

-There's been a lot of new hardware unveiled by Dell today, with huge refreshes made to both the Inspiron All-In-One line, as well strategic updates to its laptop offerings.
+There's been a lot of new hardware unveiled by Dell today, with huge refreshes made to both the Inspiron all-in-one line, as well strategic updates to its laptop offerings.

 Must read: iOS 11.3: Tips, tricks, and how to fix the biggest annoyances